clearlinux/clear-linux-documentation/.github/ISSUE_TEMPLATE/new-document.md

 ---

 **Do you think Clear Linux documentation needs a new document?
-Please describe.**
+Please describe:**
 Please provide a clear and concise description of the title and content.
 Identify the target audience: Developer; System Administrator; or Basic User.

 **Should the new document be a guide, a reference, or a tutorial?**